steven2711/clean-css/README.md

 - `siteid`: Your ARN site identifier
 - `baseUrl`: Base URL of the target website
-- `loginUrl`: Authentication endpoint
 - `username`/`password`: Login credentials
-- `useRegistrationFlow`: Enable/disable registration flow scraping
+- `arnRegisterPage`: Array of ARN register pages to scrape
-- `arnPages`: Array of ARN native pages to scrape
+- `arnAdminPages`: Array of ARN admin pages to scrape
 - `arnParamPages`: Array of parameter-based pages
 - `staticPages`: Array of static pages (auto-populated)
 - `errorPages`: Array for tracking failed page fetches